-He graduated from Sheffield University Medical School in 1975, and became a Fellow of the Royal College of Surgeons of Edinburgh in 1981.
+Dr Vija Sodera graduated from Sheffield University Medical School, and is a Fellow of the Royal College of Surgeons of Edinburgh.

-For 19 years, he looked after a Minor Injuries department on the south coast, and from 1987-2017, he ran his own private Minor Surgery clinic.
+He has looked after a Minor Injuries department and he has run his own private Minor Surgery clinic.

-He is the author of three hardback medical textbooks, with sales of over 30,000, and of an acclaimed diagnostic poster which, along with the book Skin Surgery in General Practice, along with the poster, has been distributed to most general practices in the UK.
+In addition to his brand-new Minor Surgery series, he is also the author of three medical textbooks, with sales of over 30,000.
+His acclaimed book Skin Surgery in General Practice and poster are found in most general practices in the UK.

 He has published numerous articles in national medical magazines on minor surgery in primary care, and on minor injuries.

-He is currently working on a new three-volume Diagnostic Atlas series on Minor Injuries.
+He is currently working on a new Diagnostic Atlas series on Minor Injuries.

 Medical publications by Dr Vija Sodera